 I would like to book my first vaccination

 Please refer to the information contained in this link for information about booking your vaccine.

 On 14th May the government announced that remaining 2nd doses to the 50+ age group & those who are vulnerable will be accelerated so that 1st & 2nd doses are 8 weeks apart.
 It was also announced that eligible patients who have not yet had 1st dose will be prioritised.

 You will be contacted, generally by phone call or by text, when it is your turn to book.
-Exceptions can be made for patients who are about to start or are receiving chemotherapy treatment.
+Exceptions can be made for patients who are about to start or are receiving chemotherapy treatment or who are immunocompromised.
 In this instance please contact your GP to arrange.

 Are there any walk in clinics operating in Haringey?

 We have arranged a number of pop up and walk in clinics to allow members of our community who find it difficult to access standard clinics to be vaccinated.
 These have included specialist clinics for homeless people and a number of pop up clinics in churches, mosques and community centres.